Lennox Lewis vs. Tony Tucker: Aftermath

+Main Event

 Like his previous championship fight with Tyson, Tucker was able to go the full twelve rounds with the much younger Lewis but was unable to put together much offense during the bout.
 Lewis was able to twice knockdown Tucker, who had previously never been knocked down in 50 fights as a professional.
 The first came during the final minute of the third round.
 Tucker attempted to hit Lewis with a jab with about 40 seconds left, but Lewis was able to dodge it and quickly landed a strong right hook that dropped Tucker to the canvas for the first time in his career.
 In round eight, Tucker seemingly had Lewis in trouble after landing an over 20-punch combination late in the round.
 However, Lewis would turn the tables on Tucker and dominate the final 25 seconds of the round, landing several power punches that clearly hurt Tucker, who tried in vain to clinch Lewis and survive the remainder of the round.
 After failing to hold on to Lewis, Tucker backed into the corner with 10 seconds left and was promptly met with a three-punch combination from Lewis, though he was able to get a hold of Lewis and survive the round without being knocked down.
 As round nine began, Lewis charged at Tucker and was quickly able to gain a second knockdown after landing a right hook to the side of Tucker's head.
 Nevertheless, Tucker was able to survive the remainder of the fight, but Lewis was able to pick up a lopsided unanimous decision with scores of 118–111, 117–111 and 116–112.
+The Associated Press scored it 117–110 for Lewis.

+This was the first major heavyweight title bout won by a European boxer since Ingemar Johansson defeated Floyd Patterson in June 1959.

+Aftermath

+Lewis next agreed to face compatriot Frank Bruno in an historic all british heavyweight bout in Cardiff.